srinancharaiah167/TheCawnporeMag.github.io/README.md

 - 🛠️ Fix bugs and improve performance
 - ✨ Suggest features via Issues

 We welcome beginners!
 Feel free to fork, explore, and learn.
+For detailed contribution steps, see [CONTRIBUTING.md](CONTRIBUTING.md) and [LEARN.md](LEARN.md).

 ---